Understanding Event Planning Lingo

 Every industry has its own set of lingo, and conference and event planning is no exception.
-Here are just a few of the terms you should be aware of or brush up on.
-So it’s not the most exciting post but it’s one of the most important cause if you don’t know what you’re talking about nobody will take you seriously!
+Here are just a few of the terms you should be aware of or brush up on so you know what you’re talking about when planning an event!

 Attrition Clause: The fees that must be paid to a hotel should the room block commitment not be met.